flipkart-incubator/flux/README.md

 # flux
-Flux is a asynchronous, scalable, multi-tenant, distributed and reliable state machine based orchestrator.
+Flux is an asynchronous, scalable, multi-tenant, distributed and reliable state machine based orchestrator.
 Flux intends to cater the needs of both a traditional state machine and also an advanced workflow orchestrator.

 Flux provides capabilities like state management, audit, tracing through configurable constructs.